Apple Pay launches in Britain as holdout Barclays signs up

 "Are people crying out for a really different method of making payments?
 I think that's not yet clear," he said.
 "Consumers just want to buy stuff."

-Apple has signed up the London Underground and retailers including pharmacy chain Boots, Costa Coffee and supermarket chains Marks and Spencer and Waitrose in a bid to increase everyday use of Apple Pay by consumers.
+Apple has signed up the London Underground and retailers including pharmacy chain Boots (WBA.O), Costa Coffee and supermarket chains Marks and Spencer (MKS.L) and Waitrose in a bid to increase everyday use of Apple Pay by consumers.

 LOYALTY LESSON